G-Node/nix/docs/install_linux.rst

     sudo apt-get update
     sudo apt-get install libnix-dev

-*Note:* replace trusty with xenial for 16.04

 Fedora copr
 -----------

-A fedora 25+ package can be installed via copr.
+A fedora 29+ package can be installed via copr.
 To do so:

 ::

-    sudo dnf copr enable gicmo/nix
+    sudo dnf copr enable jgrewe/nix
     sudo dnf install nixio-devel

-Build NIX under Ubuntu 14.04/16.04
+Build NIX from source under Ubuntu
 ----------------------------------
+If you decide to rather build NIX yourself you can follow these instructions.

 *Dependencies*